-Ripe bananas are incredibly helpful for an upset tummy.
-Yellow bananas are actually hard on digestion since they're higher in starch, which can be hard for the body to break down.
-Ripe bananas help relieve stomach ulcers, though eating too many at one time may trigger gas.
-Have one or two bananas a day but space them out and don’t forget to wait until they have a few brown spots before you enjoy them.
+Bananas can be incredibly helpful for an upset tummy.
+Not ripe bananas are actually hard on digestion since they're higher in starch, which can be hard for the body to break down.
+Yellow yet firm bananas help relieve stomach ulcers, though eating too many at one time may trigger gas.
+Have one or two bananas a day but space them out.

 Cantaloupe is especially low in sugar and high in water content.
 It’s one of the most low-calorie fruits and one of the best for an upset stomach.
 Not all melons are equal, however.
 Watermelon is especially high in fructose so it should be avoided.
 Stick to honeydew and cantaloupe instead.

 Papaya actually contains digestive enzymes itself, so it’s fantastic for an upset stomach and fructose intolerance.
 Papaya is also lower in sugar than other tropical fruits like pineapple and plantains.
 I like the frozen papaya purees which you can use in smoothies, dairy-free milkshakes, and more.
 You can also eat whole papaya sliced or pureed in any recipe you choose.

 Pumpkin is actually a fruit, not a vegetable.
 It’s also lower in sugars than any other common fruit and especially rich in water and fiber.
 If you suffer gas and bloating, along with constipation, canned pumpkin is your best friend!
 Fresh is great too, though a bit more troublesome to cook and puree for everyday use.